fnavarro94/NZTA-GraphRAG/README.md

   you will use this .env file on later.

 ### 1. Obtain a Groq Api Key
 To run this you will need a groq api key which provides free acces to fast llm inference models through an api.
 You can get one by going to [groq](https://console.groq.com/keys).
-It is free but will requires an account to obtain it.

 Alternatively you can use Ollama localy on your machine but response generation will be much slower (instructions for this comming soon).

-Once you have generated your groq key, copy it and paste it in the .env file  `GROQ_API_KEY` entry.
-Save the file and exit.
+Once you have generated your groq key, copy it and paste it in the .env file  `GROQ_API_KEY` entry on the .env file you created earlier.

 ###

 ### 3. Set Up Neo4j
 * We use Neo4j for this usecase but Llama-Index supports many other graph databases.
 [Llama-index Graph Stores](https://docs.llamaindex.ai/en/stable/community/integrations/graph_stores/)
 - Download [Neo4j Descktop](https://neo4j.com/download/?utm_source=Google&utm_medium=PaidSearch&utm_campaign=Evergreen&utm_content=APAC-Search-SEMCE-DSA-None-SEM-SEM-NonABM&utm_term=&utm_adgroup=DSA&gad_source=1&gbraid=0AAAAADk9OYoXSQrlYLZG7dru9vfHVS8AY&gclid=Cj0KCQjwxsm3BhDrARIsAMtVz6P9mwe7uNuMCtDLOdCsyTfMbxGH7oH8MofV4NVE9d4wd2VhJ-jCTkAaAiqtEALw_wcB)
 - Follow [this guide](https://docs.google.com/document/d/1f7_xYh_ZiRN6rhQZgvqgnqvm6_KM76Xs1UaiYTIg1RU/edit?usp=sharing) to start the first db instance.
+- Copy your created username

 ### 1. Install Google Chrome